 Refereed RT2012 Papers in TNS

-A printed copy will be sent to each registered attendee (IEEE/TNS members and institutional subscribers will also get a copy via their subscription).
 Typically of refereed journals, publication will occur some months after the conference.
 It is our intent to publish the RT2012 papers together in a single issue of TNS if their authors meet the deadline, which will be announced here.

 How to Submit to TNS